How a UPS Works

 Rackmount UPS

-The Offline / Standby UPS is the most basic out of the three.
-It provides light surge protection and battery back-up.
+Aside from form factor, there are three main types of UPS - Offline or Standby UPS, Online UPS and Line Interactive UPS.
+Offline / Standby UPS is the most basic out of the three, providing only light surge protection and battery back-up.
 During normal operations, it gets its power from its main power source (generally an AC outlet).
 Once it senses that the main power source goes beyond acceptable limits or fails, it switches to the offline / standby battery where it will then go to the DC/AC inverter – as such, there will be a small transfer time between the main power source and battery.
+An Online UPS differs in that the DC/AC inverter is always connected on.
+This means there will be no transfer time between the main power source and battery, providing greater protection against spikes, sags, electrical noise, and complete power failure.

 UPS Type Benefits Limitations Value Proposition